hmans/composer-suite/packages/state-composer/README.md

 export const GameState = createStateMachine<State>("menu")
 ```

-Now this state machine can be imported and used in other module of your project.
+Now this state machine can be imported and used in any other module of your project.

 ### Checking the Current State